Discover 6 Smart Saving Tips for Major Life Events

 Open a Health Savings Account (HSA)

-If you have a high-deductible health plan, you may be eligible to open a Health Savings Account (HSA).
-An HSA allows you to set aside pre-tax dollars for qualified medical expenses, such as doctor visits, prescription medications, and dental care.
-The funds in an HSA can roll over year to year, and contributions are tax-deductible.
+If you have a high deductible health plan you may be eligible for a Health Savings Account (HSA).
+An HSA is a tax preferred savings account for qualified healthcare expenses such as doctor’s visits, prescription medicines, and dental.
+HSA funds are rolled over from year to year and contributions are made on a pre tax basis.

 Build a Medical Emergency Fund

-In addition to an HSA, consider building a separate medical emergency fund to cover unexpected medical expenses that aren’t covered by insurance.
-This can help you avoid dipping into your general savings or going into debt to pay for medical bills.
+In addition to an HSA, you may also want to consider creating a separate account devoted to covering unexpected medical costs that your insurance doesn’t pay for.
+This way you won’t have to dig into your other savings or burden yourself with debt to pay for medical expenses.

 Final Thoughts